Lamet outduels Kershaw, Padres top LA 7-2 to tighten NL West

+SAN DIEGO (AP) — With a mighty swing and a brief pose at home plate to fire up his teammates, Trent Grisham added some spice to what could be a sprint to the finish between his San Diego Padres and the seven-time defending NL West champion Los Angeles Dodgers.

+Grisham’s home run off Clayton Kershaw tied the game in the sixth inning and the Padres delivered the knockout punch in a five-run seventh to beat the Dodgers 7-2 Monday night and win their eighth straight game.

-SAN DIEGO (AP) — Dinelson Lamet outpitched Clayton Kershaw, and rookie Jorge Oña hit a go-ahead double in a five-run seventh inning to lead the San Diego Padres to their eighth straight win, 7-2 against the Los Angeles Dodgers on Monday night in the opener of a series between the NL’s top two teams.
+Dinelson Lamet outpitched Kershaw, and rookie Jorge Oña hit a go-ahead double in the opener of a series between the NL’s top two teams.

 The Padres cut the Dodgers’ lead in the NL West to 1½ games.
-Trent Grisham added some spice to the rivalry when he hit a tying home run off Kershaw in the sixth and said something to the Dodgers’ dugout as he headed for home.
-The Padres have won 12 of 14.
+San Diego, closing in on its first playoff berth since 2006, has won 12 of 14.

+The most memorable moment came when Grisham hit a no-doubter leading off the sixth against Kershaw (5-2) who had been cruising with a two-hit shutout and hadn’t lost to San Diego since 2013.

+Grisham posed for a second after hitting his ninth homer, looking toward the Padres’ dugout and gesturing toward his teammates.
+He then had an exchange with the Dodgers’ dugout just before hopping onto the plate.

+“We really don’t worry about it,” Tingler said.
+“We worry about our guys and our team.
+It was a big moment in the game.
+It was a huge hit, got us fired up.
+We have fun.
+We play the game right, we respect the game, but we’re going to have fun and we’re going to pull for one another.
+To us, that’s all it is.”

 Lamet (3-1) got the victory thanks to a seventh-inning outburst that chased Kershaw (5-2).
-Lamet matched his season strikeout high with 11 while holding the Dodgers to one run and three hits while walking only two.
+Lamet matched his season strikeout high with 11 while holding the Dodgers to one run and three hits.
+He walked only two.

 Wil Myers added a solo homer in the eighth, his 13th.